bisq-network/bisq/api/README.md

 The goal of this module is to expose some of the Bisq's functionality for programmatic access.
 HTTP API can be run together with desktop module or in headless mode.

+_Note: In the following commands we use `foo` before the actual arguments because gradle does not allow that the first argument starts with a double dash.
+The `foo` has no meaning and is ignored._

 ## Desktop with HTTP API

     cd desktop